Skip to content

 Referee: generate an NPC adventuring party and open an encounter.

 count_dice=None rolls the compiled composition dice (Basic 1d4+4, Expert 1d6+3) — the surface for keyed content, quest listeners, and tests.
-Referee commands are legal in every mode, but the party must be standing in a dungeon with no encounter already open.
+The party must be standing in a dungeon with no encounter already open, and, like SpawnMonsters, the command is illegal in a terminal mode: a concluded session opens no new encounter.

 Modes